ahsan-javaid/documentation/README.md

 ## Flow Diagram
 ![Screenshot](docs/Flow-Diagram.png)

-## Database Design (NoSql)
+## Database Design
-- These are the collections which are linked using mongoose references in models.
+-  This is relational database design
-- Models are defined in src/model folder
+- Models are defined in src/models folder
 ![Screenshot](docs/Database-Diagram.png)

 ## Wiki of one complex feature